 (Seven Stories Press, 9781609809096, £22.99)

 This incredible coming-of-age graphic novel set in postwar rural Italy showcases Reviati’s impressive control of light and shade, as well as his ability to render harsh realities in haunting, poetic language.
 We follow the stories of Guido, Moreno and Katango, three students of a local vocational high school who spend their days getting high to forget the bleakness of their surroundings and prospects, and driving into nearby towns drawn by their bright lights and temptations.
 Running parallel is the depiction of the evolving conflict between the boys’ town and a Romani family who settled there to escape persecution after World War II, exposing the casual cruelty and prejudice of the townspeople.
-This is an extraordinary story based in fascinating historical detail that took Reviati over seven years to create – and it’s not hard to see why, though its 500+ pages fly with a fluidity that betray his mastery of the form and the excellent translation by Jamie Richards.
+This is an extraordinary story based in fascinating historical detail that took Reviati over seven years to create – and it’s not hard to see why, though its 500+ pages fly with a fluidity that betrays his mastery of the form and the excellent translation by Jamie Richards.
 Highly, highly recommended.

 Sword Daughter Volume 3: Elsbeth of the Island by Brian Wood, Mack Chater, and Lauren Affe (Dark Horse, 9781506707846, £16.99)